jmoraispk/FastTypingShortcuts/README.md

      For 150ms repeat delay, and 20ms of interval between key repeats when the key is pressed.

 # To make it stick to your Windows
-So you don't need to execute the scripts every time you restart the computer, you have to create executables that are started when Windows starts.
+This way you don't need to execute the scripts every time you restart the computer.
+You create executables that are started when Windows starts and then add those executables to the "startup" tab in the task manager.
 Here is how to compile scripts:

 AutoHotKey: